Convergence Analysis of Split Federated Learning on Heterogeneous Data: Experimental Results

-We conduct experiments on CIFAR-10 and CIFAR-100 \cite{cifar10}.
-Both datasets consist of 60k images (50k for training and 10k for testing), except that CIFAR-10 has 10 classes while CIFAR-100 has 100 classes.
-We use cross-entropy as the loss function.
-To simulate data heterogeneity, we adopt the widely used Dirichlet distribution \cite{hsu2019measuring} with a controlling parameter $\beta$.
+We conduct experiments on CIFAR-10 and CIFAR-100 \cite{cifar10}.\footnote{More experiments on FEMNIST are given in Appendix \ref{sec: FEMNIST}.} To simulate data heterogeneity, we adopt the widely used Dirichlet distribution \cite{hsu2019measuring} with a controlling parameter $\beta$.
 Here, a smaller $\beta$ corresponds to a higher level of data heterogeneity across clients.
-We use ResNet-18 as the model structure and consider four types of model splitting represented by $L_c=\{1,2,3,4\}$, where $L_c=n$ means the model is split after the $n$-th residual block.
+We use ResNet-18, which contains four blocks, as the model structure and consider four types of model splitting represented by $L_c=\{1,2,3,4\}$, where $L_c=n$ means the model is split after the $n$-th residual block.
 We consider two major distributed approaches as the benchmark, i.e., FL (in particular FedAvg \cite{mcmahan2017communication}) and SL \cite{vepakomma2018split}.
-The learning rates for SFL-V1, SFL-V2, FL and SL are set as $0.01$.
+The learning rates for SFL-V1, SFL-V2, FL, and SL are set as $0.01$.
 The batch-size $b_s$ is 128, and we run experiments for $T=200$ rounds.
-Unless stated otherwise, we use $N=10, \beta=0.1, E=5$, where $E$ is the local epoch number, and hence $\tau=\lceil \frac{D_n}{b_s}\rceil\times E$. \textbf{Our codes are provided in the supplementary material}.
+Unless stated otherwise, we use $N=10$, $\beta=0.1$, $E=5$, where $E$ is the number of local epochs for client-side model aggregation (i.e., every $E$ times of training performed over each client's dataset, their client-side models are aggregated at the fed server), and hence $\tau=\lceil \frac{D_n}{b_s}\rceil\times E$.
+We set $\tau=\tilde{\tau}$ for the fair comparison to vanilla FL.
+The experiments are run on a CPU (Intel(R) Xeon(R) Gold 5320 at 2.20GHz) and a GPU (A100-PCIE-80GB). \textbf{Our codes are provided in} \url{https://github.com/TIANGeng708/Convergence-Analysis-of-Split-Federated-Learning-on-Heterogeneous-Data}.